Floorp-Projects/.github/profile/README.md

 Projects in Development：

 ・<strong><a href="https://floorp.ablaze.one"> Floorp Browser</a></strong> - A Firefox-based browser that respects your privacy.
 Most of the feedback we receive from our users is immediately reflected in the site.
-A user-first browser
+A user-first browser.
 <br>
 ### ☕ Contribute to the Floorp project !